The early Hawaiians had no knowledge of modern-day science, physics, or prisms.

 First of all, the raindrops responsible for the single or primary rainbow are very uniform in size, spacing, and numbers.
 That is why a rainbow can change from moment to moment.
 Bright to dull, single to double, full to half.

 Then, we have the double rainbow, which is even more spectacular than the single.
-This one, hovering just out of reach, besides the road, compels people to hop out of their cars and snap photos.
+This one, hovering just out of reach, beside the road, compels people to hop out of their cars and snap photos.
 If you pay close attention, you will notice that the colors are reversed in the second double rainbow.

 After the double rainbow, we have the triple rainbow, which is impossible to describe.
 You must use your imagination and remember the Rainbow Maiden.
 She must have a hand in this!